-- 1. THAT the audited financial statements of the Company for the year ended 31 December 2015 be and hereby are received and adopted. - 2.
-THAT pursuant to Bye-Law 37 of the Company's bye-laws the maximum number of directors on the Company's Board shall be three (3) and that the directors are hereby authorised to fill any vacancy on the Board which may occur from time to time as they may see fit. - THAT the re-election of John R. Weale as Chairman and a Director of the Company for a term expiring as required by Bye-law 37.6 be and is hereby approved and adopted with immediate effect. - 4.
+- 1. THAT the audited financial statements of the Company for the year ended 31 December 2016 be and hereby are received and adopted. - 2.
+THAT pursuant to Bye-Law 37 of the Company's bye-laws the maximum number of directors on the Company's Board shall be three (3) and that the directors are hereby authorised to fill any vacancy on the Board which may occur from time to time as they may see fit. - 3.
+THAT the re-election of John R. Weale as Chairman and a Director of the Company for a term expiring as required by Bye-law 37.6 be and is hereby approved and adopted with immediate effect. - 4.
 THAT the re-election of Gregory D. Haycock as a Director of the Company and Chairman of the Board's Audit Committee for a term expiring as required by Bye-law 37.6 be and is hereby approved and adopted with immediate effect. - 5.
-THAT the election of George Cubbon as a Director of the Company for a term expiring as required by Bye-law 37.6 be and is hereby approved and adopted with immediate effect. - 6.
-THAT the appointment of Ernst & Young Ltd., an independent registered public accounting firm, as the Company's independent auditors for 2016 be and is hereby approved and adopted with immediate effect, and that the Board, acting through the Company's Audit Committee, is hereby authorised to set the auditor's remuneration. - 7.
-THAT the Company be and is hereby generally and unconditionally authorised to make market acquisitions of its Ordinary Shares in issue provided that: - a. the maximum number of Ordinary Shares hereby authorised to be purchased is 14.99 per cent. of the Company's Ordinary Shares in issue on the date on which this resolution is passed; - b. the minimum price (exclusive of expenses) which may be paid for an Ordinary Share shall be US\$0.00001; - c. the maximum price (exclusive of expenses) which may be paid for an Ordinary Share shall be not more than the higher of: (i) 5 per cent. above the average of the middle market quotations for the Ordinary Shares as derived from the price quoted by the

-London Stock Exchange plc for the Ordinary Shares for the five (5) business days before the day the purchase is made; and (ii) the higher of the price of the last independent trade and the highest independent bid at the time of the purchase of the Ordinary Shares;
+THAT the re-election of George Cubbon as a Director of the Company for a term expiring as required by Bye-law 37.6 be and is hereby approved and adopted with immediate effect. - 6.
+THAT the re-appointment of Ernst & Young Ltd., an independent registered public accounting firm, as the Company's independent auditors for 2017 be and is hereby approved and adopted with immediate effect, and that the Board, acting through the Company's Audit Committee, is hereby authorised to set the auditor's remuneration. - 7.
+THAT the Company be and is hereby generally and unconditionally authorised to make market acquisitions of its Ordinary Shares in issue provided that: - a. the maximum number of Ordinary Shares hereby authorised to be purchased is 14.99 per cent. of the Company's Ordinary Shares in issue on the date on which this resolution is passed; - b. the minimum price (exclusive of expenses) which may be paid for an Ordinary Share shall be US\$0.00001; - c. the maximum price (exclusive of expenses) which may be paid for an Ordinary Share shall be not more than the higher of: (i) 5 per cent. above the average of the middle market quotations for the Ordinary Shares as derived from the price quoted by the London Stock Exchange plc for the Ordinary Shares for the five (5) business days before the day the purchase is made; and (ii) the higher of the price of the last independent trade and the highest independent bid at the time of the purchase of the Ordinary Shares;

-- d. the authority hereby conferred shall expire at the conclusion of the next annual general meeting of the Company or, if earlier, eighteen (18) months from the date on which this resolution is passed, unless such authority is renewed, varied or revoked prior to such time; - e. the Company may make a contract to purchase Ordinary Shares under the authority hereby conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiration of such authority and may make an acquisition of Ordinary Shares pursuant to any such contract; and - f. any Ordinary Shares bought back may be subsequently cancelled by the Company.
+- d. the authority hereby conferred shall expire at the conclusion of the next annual general meeting of the Company or, if earlier, eighteen (18) months from the date on which this resolution is passed, unless such authority is renewed, varied or revoked prior to such time; - e. the Company may make a contract to purchase Ordinary Shares under the authority hereby conferred prior to the expiry of such authority which will or may be executed wholly or partly after the expiration of such authority and may make an acquisition of Ordinary Shares pursuant to any such contract; and - f. any Ordinary Shares bought back may be subsequently cancelled by the Company or placed in Treasury. - 8 THAT, the Company be and is hereby generally and unconditionally authorised to change its name to Blue Capital Alternative Income Fund Limited.

-SPECIAL RESOLUTIONS
+SPECIAL RESOLUTION